michaelrbock/notes/books/designing-data-intensive-applications-part-1.md

 * *Concatenated index* combines several fields into one key by just appending the columns together.
 * *Multi-dimensional indexes* allow you to make range queries across multiple columns at once.
 E.g. *R-trees*.
-    * Example: query for restaurants within rectangular area, i.e. 2 lattitudes and 2 longitudes.
+    * Example: query for restaurants within rectangular area, i.e. 2 latitudes and 2 longitudes.
-    * Example: query for all dates with tempratures between 25 and 30 degrees in 2013 with 2D index on *(date, temprature)*.
+    * Example: query for all dates with temperatures between 25 and 30 degrees in 2013 with 2D index on *(date, temperature)*.

 **Full Text Search and Fuzzy Indexes**